helenahagman/bay-lake-winery/README.md

 The Product page is accessible through a 'Shop' button the the Start page and the About page is accessible from the navigation menu on the top of the page.

-#### EPIC | Landing page
+#### EPIC | Landing/start page

-- Responsive navigation menu on the top of the page to be able to navigate to the other pages.
-The links to the pages are placed on the right side of the navigation bar, to the left a logo with the project name is placed.
+- Responsive navigation menu on the top of the page with link and icon to shopping cart and profile for log in / log out.
+- The links are placed on the right side of the navigation bar, to the left the project name is placed.
 - In the footer, social media links to Facebook and Instagram are placed in the form of icons.

-#### EPIC | Start/about page
+#### EPIC | Product page

 - Short descriptive information along with an image followed by two postcards with a link to the Personal Trainer page and the Member Page.

-#### EPIC | Personal Trainer Page

-- Short descriptive information along with an image and a button to book a session, below that two postcards with a link to book sessions and the Member Page.

-#### EPIC | Member Page
+#### EPIC | About Page

-- Short descriptive information along with an image, below that two postcards with a link to the contact form and the login and register form.
+- The same photo as the start page with a descriptive text of the family bussiness along with a contact form.

 ## Accessibility